xiaoli-dong/pathogenseq/README.md

 ## Usage

+> **Note**
-If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
-Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with -profile test before running the workflow on actual data.
+> If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how
+> to set-up Nextflow.
+Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline)
+> with `-profile test` before running the workflow on actual data.

-First prepare a samplesheet with your input data that looks as follows:
+The pathogenseq pipeline requires user to provide a csv format samplesheet as input First prepare a samplesheet with your input data that looks as follows:
 ```
 sample,fastq_1,fastq_2,long_fastq,fast5,long_mode,genomesize
 sample1,shortreads_1.fastq.gz,shortreads_2.fastq.gz,longreads.fastq.gz,longreads.fast5,hac,5.3m
 sample2,NA,NA,longreads.fastq.gz,longreads.fast5,fast,5.3m
 sample3,NA,NA,longreads.fastq.gz,longreads.fast5,sup,5.3m
-sample1,shortreads_1.fastq.gz,shortreads_2.fastq.gz,NA,NA,NA,NA
+sample4,shortreads_1.fastq.gz,shortreads_2.fastq.gz,NA,NA,NA,NA
 ```
+Each row in the csv file represents a sample to be processed.
 ## Quick Start

 1. Install [`Nextflow`](https://www.nextflow.io/docs/latest/getstarted.html#installation) (`>=21.04.0`)